 Exercise, along with a healthy diet, also helps you maintain a healthy weight.
 Being overweight, or rapidly gaining too much weight, are risk factors for low back pain because excess weight can put added stress on the muscles, ligaments, and tendons in your back.

 6. Keep Hydrated

 Hydration is important to maintaining soft tissue elasticity and fluidity in joints.
 Our spinal discs are vulnerable to loss of hydration and can begin to lose height.
-As spinal discs lose height, you become more susceptible to painful conditions such as herniated or bulging disks.
-Herniated discs, also known as slipped or ruptured discs, occur when a dick slips out of place.
+As spinal discs lose height, you become more susceptible to painful conditions such as herniated or bulging discs.
+Herniated discs, also known as slipped or ruptured discs, occur when a disc slips out of place.
 A herniated disc is the most common cause of sciatica, a specific type of back pain that radiates down one of the legs.
 Bulging discs can also occasionally cause sciatica.

 7. Work Smart